When are you open?

 What is there for Teen Rec Members to do?

-Play tennis, pool, ping pong, basketball, gaga ball, badminton, pickleball, kan jam, frisbee golf, and use our rebound board to practice soccer.
+Play tennis, pool, ping pong, basketball, gaga ball, badminton, pickleball, kan jam, disc golf golf, and use our rebound board to practice soccer.
 Play board games and video games, watch movies, help prepare snacks, and hang out with friends.
 Other activities and trips are scheduled throughout the year, like holiday parties, tournaments, pizza nights, trips, and more.

 Who can come to the Center's Teen Rec Program?